RJ-23YP/CS5330-Pattern-Recognition-and-Computer-Vision/Project 1 - Video-special effects/README.md

 Operating System  - Ubuntu 20.04

-Here we used linux termina to run and comile the code.
+Here we used linux terminal to run and compile the code.